 The ECB distributed EUR 384 million profit for the financial year 2018, of which the Bank of Finland’s share recorded for the financial year 2019 totalled EUR 6.9 million.

 12. Income from other equity shares and participating interests

-This item includes the Bank of Finland’s share, EUR 21.3 million, in income on the SMP- and APP-related portfolios distributed by the ECB in the form of interim profit distribution for the financial year 2018.
-The item also includes dividends received on shares in the BIS, EUR 3.0 million, and income on real estate funds, EUR 0.4 million.
+This item includes the Bank of Finland’s share, EUR 26.1 million, in income on the SMP- and APP-related portfolios distributed by the ECB in the form of interim profit distribution for the financial year 2019.
+The item also includes dividends received on shares in the BIS, EUR 3.2 million.

 13. Other income

-This item consists of the Financial Supervisory Authority’s supervision and processing fees, EUR 27.8 million.
-The item also includes income from real estate, EUR 5.6 million, and commissions and fees.
+This item consists of the Financial Supervisory Authority’s supervision and processing fees, EUR 33.3 million.
+The item also includes income from real estate, EUR 5.6 million, capital gains from the sale of a real estate corporation, EUR 2.2 million and commissions and fees.

 14. Staff costs

 |Staff costs||31 Dec 2019||31 Dec 2018|